Part silent meditation retreat, part transformational art experience.

 Meditation, music, nature walks, yoga, and more, in a beautiful setting.

 “Nothing short of transformative.” – 2016 Retreatant, Colorado

-Join us for one or both of our weeks of contemplation and creativity on the banks of the Connecticut River, at the Art Monastery’s new home in Vermont.
+Join us for our week of contemplation and creativity on the banks of the Connecticut River, at the Art Monastery’s home in Vermont.
 To reserve your spot, register online and place a $150 deposit via PayPal.
-Registration for the June retreat closes June 1.
+Registration closes September 1.

-• amazing food •guided group creative sessions • solo time to dig into your creative practice • guided and silent meditation • daily yoga and movement • a supportive group • guided nature explorations • stunning natural environment•
+• amazing food from our garden • guided group creative sessions • solo time to dig into your creative practice • guided and silent meditation • daily yoga and movement • a supportive group • guided nature explorations • stunning natural environment •

 In classic Artmonk fashion, we will delve into the overlap of contemplation and creativity, but this time drawing our inspiration and teachings from the natural world.
 By camping outside, meditating on the grassy hills, exploring the forests, swimming in the rivers, and looking closely at the full spectrum of natural life, we will open the doors to a new perspective on ourselves.
 From a place of silence and stillness we will create and explore together.